joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/06/20/us/california-homelessness-study.html?searchResultPosition=7

 **Going Back in Time, M.L.B.
 Will Play a Game at Rickwood Field**\
-`The Birmingham, Ala. stadium was home to Willie Mays in his Negro leagues days.
+`The Birmingham, Ala., stadium was home to Willie Mays in his Negro leagues days.
 It will host a game between Mays’s Giants and the Cardinals in 2024.`\
 https://nytimes.com/2023/06/20/sports/baseball/rickwood-field-giants-cardinals.html?searchResultPosition=8

 **Improper Covid Aid Flowed to Fishery Businesses, Official Finds**\